bootdotdev/blog/content/golang/how-to-use-golangs-generics.md

 ## Using generics now

 You can play with generics today with Go 1.18!
 Make sure you just get your local toolchain updated to the latest version.
-You can get going immediately by playing around on [boot.dev's Golang playground](https://boot.dev/playground/go), it’s running 1.18 at the time of writing.
+You can get going immediately by playing around on [boot.dev's Golang playground](https://boot.dev/playground/go), it's running 1.18 at the time of writing.

 ## How do generics work under the hood?